csansoni/ISQA3420Assignment1/USE CASES.md

 Stakeholders:

            Manager: To receive clear and relevant project information.
-           Developer: To provide the relevant file/package information.
+           Developer: To provide the relevant project information.

 Preconditions: